Who wins the Trae Young vs. Scottie Barnes matchup in tonight's game?

 Trae Young vs. Scottie Barnes and the Toronto Raptors: Stats, Projections and Game Preview

-The Toronto Raptors (9-14) play Trae Young and the Atlanta Hawks (9-13) at Scotiabank Arena in Toronto, Ontario on Wednesday, December 13, starting at 7:30 PM ET.
+Friday's NBA schedule includes Scottie Barnes' Toronto Raptors (10-14) in a home matchup with Trae Young and the Atlanta Hawks (9-14) at Scotiabank Arena.
+The game tips off at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!